 Our strong advice for product issuers and distributors is to get the conversation on information sharing / reporting (e.g. complaints) and distributor oversight started now.
 Don’t wait until the TMD template is finalised – product issuers should engage with distribution partners and work through the real life practical scenarios and use cases around information sharing.
-This ensures that the end solution not only achieves compliance for both parties, but ensure that compliance supports end-consumer outcomes.
+This ensures that the end solution not only achieves compliance for both parties, but ensures that compliance supports end-consumer outcomes.
 Technology will have to play a key role in providing a lower risk, less manual and more cost effective outcome for issuers and distributors alike.

 Six months to go.
 Watch out for the iceberg.

 Update 16 September 2021:

 PX Partners has launched a solution that benefits product issuers and distributors by reducing the time, cost and pain often associated with distributor monitoring and due diligence.
 Go to KYD’s website to learn more and ask for a demo.
 In the meantime, you can follow us on our LinkedIn.